-A2: There seems to be misconceptions about the Town of Camden’s role in closing & opening the dam’s gate and the purpose behind this.
-On a daily basis the Town’s Dam Control Agent inspects the dam to determine if the gate should be opened for flood control purposes, or for private property owners to do building maintenance, or closed for aesthetic purposes.
+A2: On a daily basis the Town’s Dam Control Agent inspects the dam to determine if the gate should be opened for flood control purposes, or for private property owners to do building maintenance, or closed for aesthetic purposes.
 Two people are required for opening/closing the gate.
 Opening the gate during rain and melt events prevents the dam’s impoundment from filling up and flooding the buildings that surround the impoundment.
 This level of constant management and flood mitigation would not be required if the dam were removed because the dam creates the flood risk by impounding water that would otherwise flow into the Harbor.
 The constant need to open and close the gate also consumes a significant amount of Town staff time and the constant need to balance competing interests.

 Q3: Why is the Town is currently only designing an option where the Montgomery Dam is removed and the natural river channel is restored?

 A3: The Town received a Coastal Communities grant to design and engineer an option that restores coastal habitat and reduces impacts from climate change, such as flooding due to increased/more intense rain events, as per the requirements of the grant.
 Any option that preserves the dam does not reduce the risk of flood due to increased rain events caused by climate change.
 Because this does not fulfil the requirements of this grant, any option that entails preserving the dam must be funded by Camden property tax payers.
 Therefore, while the Select Board and community may decide to consider an option that does not entail dam removal, it must be pursued separately from this particular project, with the understanding that the flood risks from more frequent and intense rain events will persist.